Yoric/keep-it-focused/README.md

 # Install other dependencies.
 $ make init

-# Rebuild from source code
+# Rebuild from source code (suprisingly, the addon is the slowest part to build).
 $ make all
 ```